opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Usage

-If extensions are installed on target server and translation happens on client side, extensions should be explicitly enabled on client so resulting query can use it.
+If extensions are installed on a target server and translation happens on the client side, extensions should be explicitly enabled on the client so the resulting query can use it.
 For example:

 * Java API:
     ```java